 The Mount Athos Cells are foundations with a single temple and a structure consisting of cells and auxiliary rooms.
 The Old-Man is in charge of the cell, and his servants are the others.
 There can’t be more than nine monks in the group.

 THE HUTS (TA KALIVIA)

-The huts are small and isolated residences for two or three monks which have been granted to them for life by the monastery to which the territory belongs.
-The monks in the huts support themselves with their handiwork.
+The huts are tiny, secluded dwellings for two or three monks that have been given to them for life by the monastery that owns the land.
+The monks in the huts rely on their handiwork to survive.